CISoftwareMaster/Minuet/README.md

 # Minuet_MusicPlayer
-A simple music player using Qt 5.10.
+A simple music player built using Qt 5.10.